firemodels/bot/Revbot/README.md

-# Revbot: A script for testing fds by running it for using many fds repo revisons
+# Revbot: A script for testing fds by building and running it for many repo revisons

+## revbot.sh

-### revbot.sh usage
+### Usage

 revbot.sh [options] [casename.fds]